STOCKHOLM --The Swedish government has decided not to deport Reza Jabbari, an Iranian Christian facing possible prison and torture in Iran.

-STOCKHOLM -- Christians in Iran face arrest, torture, even death.
-But that doesn't seem to matter to Swedish immigration officials.
+But Christians in Iran face arrest, torture, even death.
+Yet that doesn't seem to matter to Swedish immigration officials.

 Sweden wants to send Iranian Christian asylum seekers, who left Islam, back to Iran where they could be killed.